stephaniecrocker91/instantes/README.md

 * * *

-When logged in user clicks on three dots above their own post, the user can view...
+When logged in user clicks on three dots above their own post and the edit symbol, the user can view...

 * NavBar displays with logged in icons as previous.
-Create Post link is larger and underlined.
 * Create Post Form including the following fields with default content:
     * Image user can click on button below to upload new image.
     * Title input field